rango527/dancing-bananas-front-end/README.md

 ## Packages

--   `client` - the frontend interface for the Sommelier stack.
+-   `client` - the frontend interface for the Dancing Bananas.
 Made with [Create React App](https://github.com/facebook/create-react-app).
 -   `deploy` - Scripts and tools for deployment on Sommelier infra (work in progress).
 -   `server` - a Node.js Express server handling data querying and caching for the front end.
 No database - it's a stateless integration later.
 -   `sommelier-types` - TypeScript types and other shared code between packages.